The Big Drift

 Follow the path as it snakes through bushland until it reaches an open field.
 Your destination is well signposted, so follow the track as it undulates over a few hills until you get to a final, very steep sandy hill.
 The sand is tough to walk up, so take your time (we suggest crawling up, it’s that steep).

 Once you reach the top, you’ll be greeted by a seemingly endless view of sand, punctuated by the occasional green treetop and ocean view.
-The sands are ever-changing thanks to the wind, so spend some time walking around the dunes and exploring the landscape.
+The sands are ever-changing thanks to the wind, so you should be very careful when walking around the dunes and exploring the landscape as it's easy to lose your bearings.